3l-d1abl0/LinkedIn-App/README.md

 				PRIMARY KEY (uid)
 		);

 * Also change the redirect_uri at line 46(UserController.php) to the redirect_uri specified at your likedin application.<br>
 It should be your_custom_server/users/process, where your_custom_server is the server name secified in Virtual Host.

-	<h3>The basic overview of application:</h3>
+###The basic overview of application:

 *	Application works on the controller 'user' having several actions, namely:

 		user/index  -> Presents a login Screen for Logging via Linked Account.<br>
 		user/login  -> Requests for an authorization code as per LinkedIn API.<br>